Todd-D-Vance/Rat-Race/README.md

 ## Mechanics

- * Player is controled by a keyboard, joystick, game pad, or (for mobile devices) a touch screen, with inputs representing up, down, left, and right.
+ * Player is controlled by a keyboard, joystick, game pad, or (for mobile devices) a touch screen, with inputs representing up, down, left, and right.
 An input will change the direction of the player sprite (the mouse) to that direction if it is possible to go that direction.
 Upon reaching an obstacle, the sprite will stop until a valid directional input is given.

  * The enemy sprites (cats) will be controlled by AI and will try to catch the mouse.
 If the mouse is caught, a life is lost.
 Initially, the mouse has three lives but new lives are sometimes given as a bonus.
 When all lives are lost, the game is over.

  * The mouse must eat all the dots (cheese) in the maze, at which time a newer, harder maze is given (levelling up).

- * Special ``growth hormone'' cheese gives the mouse the ability to chase and eat the cats for a short period of time.
+ * Special "growth hormone" cheese gives the mouse the ability to chase and eat the cats for a short period of time.

  * Tunnels allow the mouse (or cats) to teleport, thus confusing the AI of the cats.